y-oyama/DisasVisor/README.md

   * Desktop environment: GNOME
   * Screen resolution: 1920 x 1200

+### Notes

+* DisasVisor is based on the source code of BitVisor that was obtained from the BitVisor repository on Oct 16, 2016.

 ### Resources

 * Yoshihiro Oyama, "An Implementation Scheme of a DisasterWarning Notification System Based on a Hypervisor", The 33th Annual JSSST Conference, Sendai, Japan, September 2016 (in Japanese).